aadorian/rr/readme.md

 - CQ_PEOP
 `NULL`
 - CQ_TOOL
-`JDeodorant, JMove`
+`JDeodorant, JMove, GitHub`
 - CQ_OTROS:
-`code smell ..."mell relates to situation when a method is more interested in the content or behaviour of another class than in its original class.. refactoring tends to make software eaier to understand and mantein.. manually checking the source code to identify refactoring oportunities is a tiresome and time consuming process"`
+`code smell ..."smell relates to situation when a method is more interested in the content or behaviour of another class than in its original class.. refactoring tends to make software eaier to understand and mantein.. manually checking the source code to identify refactoring oportunities is a tiresome and time consuming process"`

-- CQ_APPROACH: Low
+- CQ_APPROACH: ```Low```
 - COMMENTS:

 ---